Battle of Sufetula (647): Aftermath

 After Gregory's death, the Arabs sacked Sufetula and raided across the Exarchate, while the Byzantines withdrew to their fortresses.
 Unable to storm the Byzantine fortifications, and satisfied with the huge amounts of plunder they had made, the Arabs agreed to depart in exchange for the payment of a heavy tribute in gold.

+During this battle, Wazmar ibn Saqlab (or his son Sawlat), chief of Maghrawa and Zenata, was captured by the Muslims, and taken to Medina, where he converted to islam at the hands of caliph Uthman, and was appointed on his people and returned to his home, this led in the future to the Zenata and Maghrawa tribes being more inclined towards the Umayyads than the Abbasids.

 Despite the fact that the Arab raid was not followed up for some time, and the restoration of ties with Constantinople, Byzantine rule over Africa was shaken to its roots by Gregory's rebellion and the Arab victory.
 The Berber tribes in particular shook off their allegiance to the Empire, and most of southern Tunisia seems to have slipped outside the control of Carthage.
 Thus the Battle of Sufetula marked "the end, more or less near, but inevitable, of Byzantine domination in Africa".